Corked? Fine wines languish in China warehouses as consumers cool

 "Now wine is being sold below cost, some is going bad sitting for long periods in poorly maintained warehouses and decent Bordeaux wines are going for 15 yuan a bottle."

-To be sure, China's wine industry has long-term potential: the market is already the world's fifth largest, but with only 38 million wine drinkers - mostly in big cities such as Shanghai, Beijing and Tianjin - among a population of 1.4 billion, annual consumption per capita is only 5.8 liters, a fraction of the 50 liters consumed in France.
+To be sure, China's wine industry has long-term potential: the market is already the world's fifth largest, but with only 38 million wine drinkers - mostly in big cities such as Shanghai, Beijing and Tianjin - among a population of 1.4 billion, annual consumption per capita is only 5.8 litres, a fraction of the 50 litres consumed in France.

 For now though, the inventory overhang and the downward pressure on prices is making it hard to turn a profit.